 As of recently, the house was operating as a small B&B.

 The story of the ghost who haunts this striking Bavarian castle in the heart of a remote German village is a sad one.
 Legend has it that when the original owner of this 13th-century castle discovered his wife was having an affair, he had her killed in her chamber.
 Today, her spirit haunts the room she once lived in.

 There is some indication that this story isn't actually true and that the wife actually outlived her husband.
 But in any case, witnesses have long reported seeing a mysterious apparition of the "White Woman" wandering the castle.
 Who could she be?

 With names like Blood Street and Spook Alley, pragmatic Amsterdam has its share of haunts.

-The blood of condemned prisoners is said to have flowed through Blood Street as it drained into the canal, and Spook Alley is the eternal home of the ghost of Helena, who killed her sister in fit of jealousy.
+The blood of condemned prisoners is said to have flowed through Blood Street as it drained into the canal and Spook Alley is the eternal home of the ghost of Helena, who killed her sister in a fit of jealousy.
 Nearby Dam Square is known after dark as home to the spirits of victims of the witch trials, while the nearby Amsterdam Dungeon, itself built over a medieval cemetery, offers a chilling exhibit of the city’s darker past.